day-katy/CV/README.md

 **[Univeristy of Cambridge, Faculty of Education Library](https://www.educ.cam.ac.uk/library/)** (October 2014 to January 2019)
 _Invigilator_

-- Responsible for generall supervision of the library when no one else was there.
+- Responsible for general supervision of the library when no one else was there.
 - Handled all kinds of requests and dealt with all types of people, from students to head of faculties.
 - Honed my Excel and library database skills, filling in detailed and precise information, from student records to book information.